 Real wedding submission by Hunter Ryan Photo via Two Bright Lights

 Still stuck?
 Here’s a list of the detail shots you’ll see us feature time and time again.
-These are a submission’s “bread and butter.”
-Without these, a submission is difficult to pull together and tell a story.
 If you have more unique and meaningful details from an event, include them!
 Remember, all details should have some context.
 If I we can’t tell what an item is, neither will our readers!

 Bride getting ready